If you have a blog, chances are you’ve already heard about SEO and its incredible importance in attracting visitors to your site.

 Get a free website with Wix

-Create an online course with Thinkific
+Create an e-course with Thinkific

 An XML sitemap lists all important webpages on your site.